-Faculty members in our department believe student involvement has many benefits, including experiential opportunities to learn new skills, activities and hobbies, build upon existing interests, expanding your horizons, and making new friends outside the classroom.
-That's why you'll find a number of our faculty actively advising the university clubs, organizations and teams shown below.
-We invite you to take a look at them and find one that interests you!
+Student involvement has many benefits, including opportunities to learn new skills, build upon interests, expand you horizons and make new friends.
+You'll find a number of our faculty advising clubs, organizations and teams below.
+We invite you to take a look and find one that interests you!

 logo

-The Montana State University Chapter and Club of Backcountry Hunters & Anglers promotes public lands access for all, as well as the introduction and enjoyment of hunting and fishing.
+• Mission: promotes public land access for all, as well as the introduction and enjoyment of hunting and fishing.

 Collegiate Cattlewomen